filecoin-project/devgrants/rfp-proposals/rfp-proposal-solidity-libraries.md

 - Investigate how to deploy a Solidity Smart Contract in the FVM environment.

 #### Weeks 2-3 The deep dive into Solidity
-- Implementation of a smart-contract in solidity that serialises and deserializes data in CBOR.
+- Implementation of a smart-contract in solidity that serialises and deserializes data in CBOR including complex types like structs and lists.
 - Benchmarking of gas efficiency.

-#### Week 4: Wrap up and show time

-During the last  week we will write documentation, prepare a demo, get feedback and make corrections.

-- Write Documentation
-- Prepare Demo
-- Feedback and corrections.
+- Short documentation and preparation of the results for the demo

 ##  Deliverables

 - Smart Contract of the PoC capable of serialising and deserializing data in CBOR.
-- Testing CI workflows.
-- Documentation.
+- Short Documentation (Readme file).
 - Results of the Benchmark.

 ## Team Members